NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ### Validate Files

-As soon as the first file is added, the wizard will move to the _'VALIDATE'_ section and the user can continue to add files.
+When the first file is added, the wizard will move to the _'VALIDATE'_ section and the user can continue to add files.

 [![GDC Submission Wizard Validate Files](images/GDC_Submission_Portal_Validate.png)](images/GDC_Submission_Portal_Validate.png "Click to see the full image.")

-Once all files have been added, clicking on _'VALIDATE'_ will check if the files are valid for submission.
+When all files have been added, clicking on _'VALIDATE'_ will check if the files are valid for submission.

 If the upload contains valid files, a message will pop up when it is finished validating.
 The upload then appears in the latest transactions panel with the option to "COMMIT" or "DISCARD" the data.